AuthorCarpentry/FSCI-2018/04-dynamic.md

-#  Markdown Syntax
+#  Dynamic Content

-20 minutes
+3 hours

 ---------------------------------------------------

+In an open publishing workflow formatting elements can also cause changes in how your documents look.

 ## Learning Objectives

-* Understand how to add citations to a document
-* Look at modifications of a citation style
+* Add an HTML widget
+* Explore some Shiny reports
-* Generate a reference list
+* Parameterize a report
-* Dynamically pull content from a web resource
+* Integrate dynamic content from a web resource

 ----------------------------------------------------
 ## Creating a Markdown Document